SkylineCommunications/dataminer-docs/connector-help/connector_help/General_Dynamics_SW-1000.md

 ### Creation

-This driver is a virtual driver, and upon creating an element you need to define for each of the 4 input parameters from which Dataminer element and from which parameter the Status information will be received, and also for the 2 output parameters, to which Dataminer Element and to which parameter the data will be sent.
+This is a virtual driver.
+When you create an element, you need to define for each of the 4 input parameters from which DataMiner element and from which parameter the Status information will be received, and also for the 2 output parameters, to which DataMiner element and to which parameter the data will be sent.

-These parameters are linked to :
+These parameters are linked to:

-Input Position 1 Status (Read) = input parameter
+- Input Position 1 Status (Read) = input parameter
-Input Position 1 Status (Write) = output parameter Input Position 2 Status (Read) = input parameter
+- Input Position 1 Status (Write) = output parameter
+- Input Position 2 Status (Read) = input parameter
-Input Position 2 Status (Write) = output parameter Local Status = input parameter
+- Input Position 2 Status (Write) = output parameter
+- Local Status = input parameter
-Remote Status = input parameter
+- Remote Status = input parameter

 ## Usage